ggData/ProgrammingAssignment2/speedtest_cachemean.md

 ## Results

-Here are the results of one such run of these tests with one million iterations (they will differ to some degree from the results produuced by the actual run above):
+Here are the results of one such run of these tests with one million iterations (they will differ to some degree from the results produced by the actual run above):

 ```
 > system.time(test_mean(test_vec, r))